sfepy/sfepy/doc/developer_guide.rst

 <http://svn.scipy.org/svn/numpy/trunk/doc/example.py>`_.
 It is exaggerated
 a bit to show all the possibilities.
 Use your common sense here - the docstring should be sufficient for a new user to use the documented object.
-A good way for reminding the format is to type::
+A good way to remember the format is to type::

     In [1]: import numpy as nm